skypjack/entt/docs/md/config.md

 is, functionalities that are not fully compliant with the standard C++.<br/>
 While there are no known portability issues at the time of this writing, this should make the library fully portable anyway if needed.

+# Configuration injection

+Configuration variables are provided via code or injected directly from the outside via a dedicated file.<br/>
+`EnTT` uses `__has_include` internally and looks for a specific path, namely `<entt/ext/config.h>`.
+This can be provided by the user by setting the include paths appropriately.<br/>
+For example, `CMake` allows users to _bind_ additional include directories to a target with `target_include_directories`.
+See the test suite, and in particular the `config_ext` test for a practical example.